 There are plenty of easy targets out there.
 Don’t be an easy mark.

-Cyber criminals use sophisticated software to crack passwords.
+Hackers use sophisticated software to crack passwords.
 If you use the same one for multiple accounts, it’s like leaving your keys on the front porch.
 Maybe no one will unlock the front door, empty all of your belongings into the back of your car and drive off. … but I’m guessing you don’t leave your keys on the front porch.
 With passwords, the stakes are higher because your digital front porch is globally accessible.

 One of my favorite articles (I can’t believe I just said that out loud) is called How a Password Changed My Life.